 Dr. Gold has said, by way of apology, “The University cannot begin to express the sorrow that we feel that this unfortunate incident occurred.
 We apologize sincerely.”

 Toby Klinger, the spokesperson for the University of Toledo Medical Center, also admitted that human error was responsible for damaging the organ, but did not comment on the hospital’s investigation out of respect for the patients involved.

 Both the donor and recipient have now been released from the hospital.

-If you or a loved one have suffered physical and emotional injury due to medical malpractice, the experienced lawyers at Strom Law, LLC, can help.
-We specialize in personal injury law, including medical malpractice suits, and we offer free consultations to help get you on the road to recovery.
+If you or a loved one have suffered a physical and emotional injury due to medical malpractice, the experienced lawyers at Strom Law, LLC, can help.
+Our lawyers are experienced in personal injury law, including medical malpractice suits, and we offer free consultations to help get you on the road to recovery.
 Contact us today.
 803.252.4800.